ksheedlo/csci3155paper/paper.md

 # Array Comprehensions in ECMAScript Harmony
-## CSCI 3155 - Princples of Programming Languages
+## CSCI 3155 - Principles of Programming Languages
 ## Spring 2013
 ### James Pfaff, Ken Sheedlo, Jack Skinner

-**Abstract.** Array comprehensions are currently being standardized in ECMAScript 6 (Harmony) and implemented in current Javascript engines.
+**Abstract.** Array comprehensions are currently being standardized in ECMAScript 6 (Harmony) and implemented in current JavaScript engines.
 This is a powerful new feature that should lead to increased code clarity and more fluid implementation of algorithms.
-We will examine the history, standardization and implementation of array comprehensions in Harmony and comment on the implications of this new feature for the web.
+We will examine the history, standardization and implementation of array comprehensions in Harmony.
+We will investigate the reaction in the JavaScript community and comment on the implications of this new feature for the web.

 ## Motivation